 Yeah, you should just grab you baking sheets now!

 about the recipe

-This double chocolate salted caramel cookie dough is adapted from my super soft chocolate chip cookies recipe, a cookie that’s been pretty popular over on my Instagram feed and over on Pinterest.
-With this recipe, I omitted the instant vanilla pudding and shortening, and added in the butter, unsweetened cocoa, and salt.
+With this recipe, I omitted the instant vanilla pudding and vegetable shortening, and added in the unsalted butter, unsweetened cocoa, and salt.
 Then I swapped out the semi-sweet chocolate baking bar for the semi-sweet chocolate chips and caramel-flavored baking chips from Ghirardelli.
 You can still use the baking bar if you’d prefer though!

 baking tip – fold in your chocolate and caramel chips